The final price for Croatia yacht rental mostly depends on these factors:

 Croatian coast has some of the most beautiful modern marinas, where you can find your berth for a quiet night.
 Mooring fee mostly depends on the level/quality of the port service and how popular a certain sailing destination is.
 If you go sailing from Split or Dubrovnik, expect higher marina prices (especially the islands Hvar or Korčula).
 Sailing in Zadar, north Dalmatia and along the Istrian coast is generally a bit cheaper.

-Average marina fee for a 45-foot sailing yacht is 80€ per night and includes fresh water refill, shore power, toilet and bathroom facilities. if you moor on a buy is more secluded and cheaper.
-The average charge ranges between 30 and 60€ per day.
+Average marina fee for a 45-foot sailing yacht is 80€ per night and includes fresh water refill, shore power, toilet and bathroom facilities.
+When mooring on a buoy expect more privacy and lower mooring fee.
+The average charge ranges between 40 and 60€ per night.
 Anchoring is free of charge.
 A mixture of all 3 options gives the best balance through the week for most groups.

-Private yacht charters in Croatia usually doesn't include food and beverages on board, that is why is recommended to purchase your supplies before embarkation.
+Provisioning, food and beverages on private yacht charters in Croatia are usually not included in charter price, that is why is recommended to purchase your supplies before embarkation.
 Your skipper or hostess can help you with that.
-Most of marinas in Croatia have markets where you can buy everything you need.
+Most of Croatian marinas have markets where you can buy everything you need.

-Cooking on board will certainly reduce the food expenses for the week.
+Cooking on board reduces the food expenses for the week.
 There is an oven and gas cooker installed on every sailing yacht.
-Some yachts, like Dufour 460 have outside barbecues.
+Better equipped Yachts have custom-made outside barbecues.

-A Private Croatia sailboat rental assures you completely flexible itinreraries, so expect plenty of stops on the islands, where you can buy fresh bread,vegetables, fruit, meat and fish.
-Breakfast and a quick afternoon snack can be prepared aboard and you can dine outside in some of the best locally-run island restaurants that your skipper can recommend.
+Renting a private sailboat in Croatia assures flexible itineraries, so you can easilly plan frequent stops on the islands, where you can buy fresh bread, vegetables, fruit, meat and fish.
+Breakfast and a quick afternoon snack can be prepared aboard

-If you are dining outside, it is customary to invite your skipper to join you at the table.
-If you prefer to dine in privacy, skipper can eat separately, so kindly assure some pocket money for his meals.
-Crewed yacht charters in Croatia usually have all the meals included.
+If you are dining outside, it is customary to invite your crew to join you crew at the table, but they won't mind eating separately, so please assure some pocket money for their meals.
+Exclusive Crewed yacht charters in Croatia usually have all the meals included.

 The estimated cost for a 7-day Croatia sailing holiday in high season on a newer 4-cabin sailboat, calculated for 6 persons, plus Skipper is approx. 5.000€ per week.
-Catamaran with with similar sleeping capacity is aboout 50% more expensive.
+Catamaran with similar sleeping capacity is about 50% more expensive.